luvk1412/Codeforces-Sublime-Build/README.md

 # Codeforces-Sublime-Build

-This is very little modifcation of already creted build system by cgpragadeesh according to my personal needs.
+This is very little modifcation of already created build system by cgpragadeesh according to my personal needs.
 All credit goes to him.

 Changes are only made in codeforces.sublime-build file